 - has special dietary needs due to food allergies or a disabling condition(s),

 - plans on participating in the school breakfast/lunch program and

 There are USDA regulations for making food substitutions in the school meals program which require a physician's specific diet prescription and signature.

 When a child has a serious disability (such as food allergies which may result in anaphylaxis), a signed Medical Statement from a physician is needed for disabling conditions.
 Your physician is required to answer a series of questions in order for meal substitutions or changes to be honored by the school during the school year.
-In addition, juice and water are no longer an accepted substitute for milk intolerance or allergy that is not ruled a disability by a physician.
-Only in the case of a disability are alternative forms of milk substitutions such as water or juice allowable.
+In addition, juice and water are no longer accepted substitutions for milk intolerance or allergy that is not ruled a disability by a physician.
+Only in the case of a disability are alternative forms of milk substitutions such as water or juice is allowable.

 A MEDICAL PLAN OF CARE FOR SCHOOL FOOD SERVICES form must be completed and signed by a physician, if your child has a disability which required special dietary accommodations or substitutions.
 We cannot accept a physician's prescription slip in lieu of this from.

 If you have any questions or need further explanations regarding the regulations, please contact the Food Service Director: Jaclyn Walker at 724-842-0501 ext.129 or email@example.com.